odys-z/shader-demo/README.md

 performance reason.

-3. A bulding can be represented by multi geojson features and height is from the level property, with floor height = 3m.
+3. A bulding can be represented by multi geojson features and height is from the level property, with each floor height = 3m.

 # Quick Start